prabal5ghosh/Autonomous-Taxi-Agent-game-using-Q-learning-SARSA-and-Deep-Q-learning/README.md

 ------------------

-This problem is modeled as a Markov Decision Process (MDP) with:
+modeled as a Markov Decision Process (MDP) with:

 States (S): The environment consists of 500 states (25 taxi positions × 5 passenger locations × 4 possible destinations).
 Actions (A): The agent can take 6 discrete actions: